MediaWiki: Development

 MediaWiki has an active volunteer community for development and maintenance.
 MediaWiki developers are spread around the world, though with a majority in the United States and Europe.
 Face-to-face meetings and programming sessions for MediaWiki developers have been held once or several times a year since 2004.

 Anyone can submit patches to the project's Git/Gerrit repository.

 There are also paid programmers who primarily develop projects for the Wikimedia Foundation.
 MediaWiki developers participate in the Google Summer of Code by facilitating the assignment of mentors to students wishing to work on MediaWiki core and extension projects.

 During the year prior to November 2012, there were about two hundred developers who had committed changes to the MediaWiki core or extensions.

 Major MediaWiki releases are generated approximately every six months by taking snapshots of the development branch, which is kept continuously in a runnable state; minor releases, or point releases, are issued as needed to correct bugs (especially security problems).

-MediaWiki is developed on a continuous integration development model, in which software changes are pushed live to Wikimedia sites on regular basis.
+MediaWiki is developed on a continuous integration development model, in which software changes are pushed live to Wikimedia sites on a regular basis.

 MediaWiki also has a public bug tracker, phabricator.wikimedia.org, which runs Phabricator.
 The site is also used for feature and enhancement requests.